What Could Possibly Go Wrong?#

 Conclusion#

-I tested the server with my hugo blog by pointing the root directory to ./public it works great.
-But it is not secure for deployments .
-The full code can be found here.
+I tested the server with my Hugo blog by pointing the root directory to ./public — it works great!
+But it’s definitely not secure for deployment.